Leweston has welcomed boarders since the school’s foundation in 1891 and boarding is an integral part of life here.

 - Sixth Form: in bedroom by 10.00pm, lights out 11.30pm at the latest

-Weekends have a more relaxed format, with pupils enjoying breakfast later in the morning.
+Weekends are more relaxed with pupils enjoying breakfast later in the morning.
 For Years 7 and 8 there is a prep session on Saturday morning followed by a teacher-led activity.
 Prep boarders spend this time in House.
-The afternoons many pupils take part in sports matches but there is always a planned activity, usually a trip.
-There will also be the opportunity to relax, tidy up and get ready for the next week, as well as make the most of the beautiful grounds (the bikes and go-karts are very popular on a sunny Sunday afternoon.)
+In the afternoons many pupils take part in sports matches but there is always a planned activity, usually a trip.
+There will also be the opportunity to relax, tidy up and get ready for the next week, as well as make the most of the beautiful grounds (the bikes and go-karts are very popular on a sunny afternoon.)

 In the evening, there might be a cinema trip, or bowling, or a relaxing night in watching DVDs and eating popcorn.
-For the older years there are organised socials, often with other schools which many of the day pupils join them for.
+For the older years there are organised socials which many of the day pupils join.